-(a) Applications for Mixed Income Projects will be ranked amongst themselves, and separately from Applications for all other Qualified Residential Rental Projects.
-Applications for Mixed Income Projects awarded the greatest number of points shall be awarded an Allocation from the Mixed Income Project.
-Applications for Mixed Income Projects not receiving an Allocation will not be eligible for consideration for an Allocation under subdivisions (b) or (c) of this section.
+Rehabilitation Projects awarded the greatest number of points after factoring in the tie breaker pursuant to Section 5231(g), as applicable, shall be awarded an Allocation from the Other Rehabilitation Pool.
+Applications for Other Rehabilitation Projects not receiving an Allocation pursuant to this subdivision will not be eligible for consideration for an Allocation under subdivisions (a), (b) or (e) of this section.

-(b) Applications for Rural Projects will be ranked amongst themselves, and separately from Applications for all other Qualified Residential Rental Projects.
-Applications for Rural Projects awarded the greatest number of points shall be awarded an Allocation from the Rural Project Pool.
-Applications for Rural Projects not receiving an Allocation pursuant to this subdivision are eligible for consideration for an Allocation under subdivision (c) of this section.
+(d) Applications for BIPOC Projects will be ranked amongst themselves, and separately from Applications for all other Qualified Residential Rental Projects.
+Applications for BIPOC Projects awarded the greatest number of points after factoring in the tie breaker pursuant to Section 5231(g), as applicable, shall be awarded an Allocation from the BIPOC Pool.
+Applications for BIPOC Projects not receiving an Allocation pursuant to this subdivision shall be eligible for consideration for an Allocation under subdivisions (a), (b), (c), and (e) of this section.

-(c) Applications for Qualified Residential Rental Projects that are not Mixed Income Projects, and any Applications for Rural Projects not receiving an Allocation under subdivision (b) of this section will then be ranked together.
-Applications receiving the greatest number of points shall be awarded an Allocation from the Qualified Residential Rental Project Pool.
+(e) Applications for Qualified Residential Rental Projects that are New Construction Projects, exclusive of Rural Projects, will then be ranked together.
+Applications receiving the greatest number of points after factoring in the tie breaker pursuant to Section 5231(g), as applicable, shall be awarded an Allocation from the New Construction Pool in the following manner.